Life Sciences Career Lab

 This program provides a safe space to explore one’s interest in science, while also providing support as students learn professional development skills like public speaking, professional communication, collaborating with peers, adding new skills to a resume, and presenting research information.
 The goal is for students to spend 8 weeks learning from each other and established professionals in the scientific field, developing their unique voice and perspective, immersing themselves in their pre-existing interests, and perhaps finding new ones!

 Applicants will be accepted based on the quality of their application.
-The Life Science Career Lab has very limited space available and we will only accept fifteen participants every session.
+The Life Science Career Lab has very limited space available and we will only accept fourteen participants every session.
 The small group size ensures that all participants have ample opportunity for individual attention, mentorship, and one-on-one guidance.

 Program Details